barchart/events-client-js/docs/content/product_overview.md

 ## Event Tracking

 Your software identifies events as they occur.
-It sends information regarding these events to the Barchart Event Tracking Service.
-The backed records the data, making it available for query.
+It sends information regarding these events to the Barchart Event Tracking Service which records the data, making it available for subsequent query.

 **Embedded within your software, this SDK simplifies the process of transmitting event data to the backend.**